flaming-cl/editorjs-slides-component/README.md

 ## Usage

-Place the init button to your somewhere in your React project
+Place the init button to somewhere in your React project

 ```javascript